-Australian Kokoda Tours is run by Michael O'Malley a former professional boxer holding state, national and Commonwealth boxing titles who also runs a successful fitness studio with certificates III, IV & Diploma in Fitness.
+Australian Kokoda Tours is run by Michael O'Malley a former professional boxer holding state, national and Commonwealth boxing titles who also runs a successful fitness studio, O’Malley Fitness, and has certificates in III, IV & Diploma in Fitness.
 Michael has worked for the Geelong Football Club and has run fitness programs for the Western Bulldogs, Hawthorn Football club in the AFL and still currently trains AFL athletes.

 Our training program has been thoroughly researched and tested to provide and meet the rigours of the track and is one of the reasons we have an outstanding success rate.

 The trek isn't easy and to enjoy the experience and get the most out of the eight-day hike, trekkers need a specific training program to increase their fitness levels and help ensure they enjoy the trip.
 The eldest trekker we have guided across the track is 76 years of age and the youngest 11 years of age and it was a fantastic challenge, and an amazing experience to complete the Trek with them.